About the VCE

 The

-Victorian Tertiary Admissions Centre (VTAC) advises that satisfactory completion of a scored Unit 3–4 sequence from the English group of studies (excluding VCE VM Literacy) is required for the calculation of a student’s ATAR.
+Victorian Tertiary Admissions Centre (VTAC) ) advises that satisfactory completion of a scored Unit 3–4 sequence from the English group of studies (excluding VCE VM Literacy) is required to calculate a student’s ATAR.

 VCE VM